UDF Examples

 Dynamic input and output parameters

-You can use the syntax (...) within CREATE SCRIPT to create flexible scripts with dynamic parameters.
-You can use these scripts for any input data type, for example, a maximum function independent of the data type, and for multiple input columns.
-With an EMITS script you can make the number of output parameters and their type dynamic.
+To create flexible scripts with dynamic parameters, you can use the syntax (...) within CREATE SCRIPT.
+You can use these scripts for any input data type, such as a maximum function independent of the data type, and for multiple input columns.
+You can make the number of output parameters and their type dynamic by using an EMITS script.

 To access and evaluate dynamic input parameters in UDF scripts, extract the number of input parameters and their types from the metadata, then access each parameter value by its index.
 For example, in Python, the number of input parameters is stored in the variable exa.meta.input_column_count.

--- Define a pretty simple sampling script where the last parameter defines
+-- Define a simple sampling script where the last parameter defines

 -- the percentage of samples to be emitted.